mkssantos/mkssantos/README.md

-### Hi There, I am Marcus Santos 👋
+### 👋 Hi There, I am Marcus Santos, a Computer Engineering student passionate about building, learning, and solving problems through technology.

-- 🌱 Atualmente fazendo graduação de Engenharia de Computação.
-- 🖥️ Estudando Front-End
+- 🖥️ I'm currently focused on becoming a Full-Stack Developer and Data Analyst, combining my technical foundation with creativity and analytical thinking.
+I enjoy developing complete systems — from intuitive front-end interfaces to efficient back-end architectures — while also exploring data to uncover insights that drive decisions.

 <div align="center">
   <a href="https://github.com/mkssantos">